Sunday, February 19, 2017

 Date: December 4 2020

-1 After these things Jesus went over the sea of Galilee, which is that of Tiberias.
+1 After this Jesus went away to the other side of the Sea of Galilee, which is the Sea of Tiberias.

-2 And a great multitude followed him, because they saw the miracles which he did on them that were diseased.
+2 And a large crowd was following him, because they saw the signs that he was doing on the sick.

-3 Jesus therefore went up into a mountain, and there he sat with his disciples.
+3 Jesus went up on the mountain, and there he sat down with his disciples.

 Patreon image donor: Jacob Hyman